Euclid Q1: PHZ catalogs#

 from astropy.utils.data import download_file

-from astropy.visualization import ImageNormalize, PercentileInterval, AsinhStretch, LogStretch
+from astropy.visualization import ImageNormalize, PercentileInterval, AsinhStretch, LogStretch, quantity_support

 from astropy.wcs import WCS